-He has over twenty years of experience working for social justice – applying the DIY “punk” ethic to making documentaries, writing books, organising anti-fascist events, and launching and running projects helping to empower communities in both Britain and North America – where he has been invited to speak, chair, and MC at festivals, conferences, and events from Wilfrid Laurier University (Canada) and Huddersfield University (UK) to the Non-Violence Festival (Canada) and the Festival of Debate (UK).
+I was pulled from school as a child and taught at home by my mother to whom I credit for my intersectional feminism.
+I have over twenty years of experience working for social justice – applying the DIY “punk” ethic to making documentaries, writing books, organising anti-fascist events, and helping to launch and run community projects in both Britain and North America – where I’ve been fortunate enough to be invited to speak, chair, and MC at festivals, conferences, and events from Wilfrid Laurier University (Canada) and Huddersfield University (UK) to the Non-Violence Festival (Canada) and the Festival of Debate (UK).

-A longtime propaganda critic, he’s currently working on a mobile app to aggregate reliable news sources and is also keen to help develop a network of local radical media hubs as a counter to establishment media.
+I’m currently working on a mobile app to aggregate reliable news sources and am also keen to help develop a network of local radical media hubs as a counter to establishment media.

 In what’s left of my spare time, when I’m not playing around with Linux while drinking too much coffee, or reading comic books, I can usually be found helping raise awareness about the quest for unionisation in the pro wrestling industry, hosting podcasts, or interviewing ordinary people doing extraordinary things in their communities.